 Shipping Lead Time: How to Optimize Your Supply Chain

-The global supply chain continues dominate headlines as we experience delays and disruptions on a global level.
+The global supply chain continues to dominate headlines as we experience delays and disruptions on a global level.
 As an eCommerce seller, you’ve probably experienced delayed shipments from suppliers.
 You may have had to provide customers with slower than average fulfillment options.
 Consumers feel the impact of these interruptions more than ever as they struggle to find high-demand products and wait longer for packages to arrive at their doorsteps.

 To stay competitive during this time of low inventory and long delivery windows, focus on your shipping lead time.
 The buyer’s perspective of what constitutes fast delivery has changed as retail giants like Amazon commonly offer one-day and same-day shipping.
 In a 2018 Consumer Trends Report, 40% of consumers said they wouldn’t make an online purchase if delivery took more than two days.
 If customers believe your fulfillment time is too long, they won’t hesitate to move to the competition.